UoN-PHYS4041/UoN-PHYS4041.github.io/_sources/content/lectures/lecture3.md

 [BlochSphere-tomography.ipynb](../downloads/BlochSphere-tomography.ipynb) - Jupyter notebook for the tomography of a qubit state and plotting on the Bloch sphere.

-[BlochSphere-tomography-IBM.ipynb](../downloads/BlochSphere-tomography-IBM.ipynb) - Jupyter notebook for the tomography of a qubit state and plotting on the Bloch sphere, which can be run on a real IBM device.

 [RotationOptimisation.ipynb](../downloads/RotationOptimisation.ipynb) - Jupyter notebook with code for optimising a rotation gate.

 ````